People

 Robert Krut teaches Writing 1-2 (through the ACE Program), 105C, 107B, 109F, and works extensively with community outreach.
 In addition to his work in the Writing Program, he teaches creative writing and literature in the College of Creative Studies.
 He is the author of four books: Watch Me Trick Ghosts (Codhill/SUNY Press, 2021), The Now Dark Sky, Setting Us All on Fire (Codhill/SUNY Press, 2019), which received the Codhill Poetry Award, This is the Ocean (Bona Fide Books, 2013) recipient of the Melissa Gregory Lanitis Poetry Prize, and The Spider Sermons (BlazeVox Books, 2009).
 His poetry has also appeared in numerous literary journals, both in print and online.

-• Associate Professor of Writing; Director of the Writing Program; Affiliate Faculty Member in Education
+• Professor of Writing; Director of the Writing Program; Affiliate Faculty Member in Education

 Karen Lunsford teaches Science Writing for the Public (105SW), Writing for the Health Professions (109HP), Writing for Science and Technology (109ST), Academic Research Writing (251), Teaching Technical Communication (252), the Proseminar for the Writing Studies Emphasis (502A/B), and Literacy in the Information Age (Education 202F).